New Paychex Data Reveals Economic Growth, Taxes, and Healthcare Among Top Voting Issues for Business Owners in 2018 Midterm Election

 For an in-depth analysis of what the election results mean for small and medium-sized businesses, Paychex is hosting a webinar on November 13, featuring insights from noted columnist Gene Marks, Paychex director of compliance risk Mike Trabold, and Paychex government relations manager Thad Inge.
-Click here to register.
+Register for the webinar.

 About the Paychex Business Survey

 The Paychex Business Survey was conducted online between September 12, 2018 and September 24, 2018 and polled 600 randomly selected principals of U.S. companies with 1-500 employees.

 Disclaimer: The data cited in this news release represents the opinions of the survey respondents and not those of Paychex or its employees.